 Whether it’s the sweltering spotlights, the bellowing direction, or the vastness of the sparse audition room, each starts to reveal more.

-Comedic threads pull through with ease throughout.
+Comedic threads pull with ease throughout.
 Each member of the ensemble cast presents a truly unique character you find yourself rooting for.
-There’s a little bit of all of us, in all of them.
+There’s a little bit of us in them.

 The numbers are punctuated with monologues that reflect on family heritage, sexuality and identity.
 Nikolai Foster’s direction ensures these moments get that time in the spotlight.
 He strips back the shining lights and leaves space for them to grow and be released.
 The result is deeply emotive and poignant, only adding to the intensity.

 Ellen Kane’s choreography feels contemporary and stylish.
 The movement is smooth and fluid, complementing the freeing score and matching the liberating stories it tells.
 The movement shines most brightly in the opening number "I Hope I Get It" and closing with "One".